Find Free Snohomish County Public Records: Arrest, Probation & More

 You can find the contact information for other law enforcement agencies by typing “[city name] Washington police department” into any search engine.

-If you’re unsure which jurisdiction to contact, you can use the Snohomish County Law Enforcement Look-Up tool.7
+If you’re unsure which jurisdiction to contact, you can use the Snohomish County Law Enforcement Look-Up Tool.7

 A screenshot showing a map to determine which Police/Law Enforcement Agency's jurisdiction the address is in that can be applied to firearm transfer and concealed pistol license applications, court order service and entry and non-emergency police business from the Snohomish County Washington website.